NITCbase/nitcbase.github.io/docs/Design/Schema Layer.md

 	/*
-		Search the relation RELCAT(relId RELCAT_RELID,which is equal to 0) for attribute value attribute "RelName" = relNameAsAttribute using ba_search() of Block Access Layer with OP = EQ and flagValidAttrName = True Let the return value of ba_search be retVal
+		Search the relation RELCAT(relId RELCAT_RELID,which is equal to 0) for attribute value attribute "RelName" = relNameAsAttribute using search() of Block Access Layer with OP = EQ and flagValidAttrName = True Let the return value of search be retVal
-		Hint: retVal = BlockAccess::ba_search(RELCAT_RELID, relCatSearchResultRecord, "RelName",
+		Hint: retVal = BlockAccess::search(RELCAT_RELID, relCatSearchResultRecord, "RelName",
                                         relNameAsAttribute, EQ, true);
 	*/